IE6, IE7 & IE8, meet VMWare Fusion

 Installation

-Once your VHD has been successfully converted to a VMDK it is now time to open up VMWare Fusion and create a new virtual machine that uses the existing VMDK which we have created.
-Upon first boot you will be greeted with many Filed Needed/Found New Hardware dialogs which you can safely cancel and close at this time.
-Once you are at the desktop you can now install the VMware tools, which will provide the machine with the correct network adapter drivers for it to successfully reactivate itself.
+Once your VHD has been successfully converted to a VMDK, it is now time to open VMWare Fusion and create a new virtual machine that uses the existing VMDK that we have created.
+Upon first boot, you will be greeted with many ‘Found New Hardware’ dialogs, which you can safely cancel and close at this time.
+Once you are at the desktop, you can now install the VMware tools, which will provide the machine with the correct network adapter drivers to successfully reactivate itself.

-A tree view of all the snapshots that I created for testing use
+A tree view of all the snapshots that I created for testing purposes.

-As you can see from the screenshot above I am currently using the IE6 snapshot with the ability to quickly switch to another browsers configuration in a couple of clicks.
-You will also notice that I have created a Firefox 3.6 snapshot, showing that this method does not only benefit IE testing but browser testing in general.
+As you can see from the screenshot above, I am currently using the IE6 snapshot with the ability to quickly switch to another browser’s configuration in a couple of clicks.
+You will also notice that I have created a Firefox 3.6 snapshot, demonstrating that this method benefits not only IE testing but also browser testing in general.

 Update

-As of early 2013 Microsoft has finally made available VirtualBox, VMWare Fusion and Parallels for Mac machine images (available here), saving you having to go through this hassle.
+As of early 2013, Microsoft has finally made available VirtualBox, VMWare Fusion and Parallels for Mac machine images (available here), saving you the hassle of having to go through this process.